vinala/docs/readme.md

-### Lighty Docs
+### Vinala Docs

-Lighty is PHP framework made for web developers to make the web programing more easyer, faster and wonderful.
-Created in 10/10/2014 by Youssef Had, provided nice features to help in you in your project such as Lumos, Panel, Atomium and Bridge.
+Vinala is PHP framework made for web developers to make the web programing more easyer, faster and wonderful.
+Created in 10/10/2014 by Youssef Had, provided nice features to help in you in your project such as Lumos, Atomium.
 To understand it you have just follow this documentation.

 This is documentation is for v3.3 release :